 It also lets the parent decide what words/terms they’d like to use for each child’s private areas.
 Now, I’ve heard that really it’s best to use the correct terms so there is no confusion (For example, child goes up to teacher and says that another child keeps touching her cookie — if that’s the pet name you use for her vagina, the teacher is not going to know that.)
 So, that is what I did, but I do appreciate the fact that it lets the parents make the ultimate decision.

-I sat down to read it with Maggie and my 4 year old, Jacob, was just as eager to listen, so I let him as well.
+I sat down to read it to Maggie and my 4-year-old, Jacob, was just as eager to listen, so I let him as well.
 It was a great experience for both kids.
 I honestly wish I’d done this sooner.
 I could tell they were paying attention and really grasping the material.
 It wasn’t uncomfortable or hard for them to understand what I was talking about.

 I wanted to share my experience with all of you because I’m sure many of you are at this same stage in parenting.
 The sad fact of the matter is that sexual abuse is usually at the hands of people or peers that your child trusts, and I want to do everything I can to protect my little ones, I’m sure you do too!